octarudin/ESP32-OTA-Update/ESP32S3 OTA LOCAL/README.md

 `#include <ArduinoOTA.h>`

-## What if the OTA process error / not finished?
+## What if there's an error during the OTA process or it doesn't finish?
 The updated / latest program will not be executed by ESP32.
 The older version will be executed.